Thesis Review: Are Personalized Nootropics Legit?

 In this article we’ll answer all of these questions and more as we share our concerns about the marketing practices and health claims of Thesis.

 We’ll also analyze the ingredients in one of their formulations based on medical research to give our take on whether or not it's likely to be effective.
-We’ll share real, unsponsored user reviews of Thesis nootropics including some from individuals with ADHD.
+We’ll share customer reviews of Thesis nootropics including some from individuals with ADHD.

 Is the “Personalized” Approach Fake?